Sharpe family murders

 The Sharpe family murders refer to an Australian 2004 double murder.

-Australian man John Myles Sharpe killed his pregnant wife, New Zealander Anna Marie Kemp, and their 20-month-old daughter, Gracie Louise Kemp, in the semi-rural Melbourne suburb of Mornington, Victoria, in March 2004.
+Australian man John Myles Sharpe killed his pregnant wife, New Zealander Anna Marie Kemp, and their 20-month-old daughter, Gracie Louise Kemp, in the semi-rural Melbourne suburb of Mornington, in March 2004.
 Authorities say Sharpe repeatedly fired a speargun into the heads of his victims, later exhumed the body of his wife from a shallow grave, dismembered her, then disposed of her body in a landfill.

 Sharpe later appeared in emotional interviews on television seeking information on his family's whereabouts.
 He eventually confessed to the murders and was sentenced in 2005 to two consecutive terms of life imprisonment, with a non-parole period of thirty-three years.
 He will be eligible for parole in 2037.

 Background

 John Sharpe was born 28 February 1967 in Mornington, Victoria, where he also grew up.
-He met his New Zealand-born wife, Anna Kemp, when they worked together at the Commonwealth Bank of Australia.
+He met his New Zealand-born wife, Anna Kemp, when they worked together at the Commonwealth Bank.
 They married in October 1994 and lived together in various locations around the Mornington Peninsula area south of Melbourne.
 At the time of the murders, Sharpe was self-employed as a conveyancer.
 Their daughter, Gracie, was born in August 2002.
 Gracie was born with a condition called hip dysplasia, a congenital abnormality in her hips which required orthopaedic treatment by a corrective harness for the first three months of her life.
 She cried often and had difficulty sleeping, a situation which appeared to place some strain on the marriage.
 Even after the harness was no longer required, Gracie still had difficulties with feeding and sleeping, for which Kemp sought professional assistance.

 In 2003, Sharpe purchased a high-powered speargun and an additional spear at Sport Philip Marine, a local shop in Mornington.
 He had not previously shown an interest in spearfishing.
 Sharpe practised firing the speargun in the backyard of the couple's residence in order to become familiar with its operation.
 Later that year, the Sharpes purchased a house at 116 Prince Street, Mornington.
 In November 2003, when Gracie was about fifteen months old, Kemp became pregnant again.
 Sharpe later told police investigators that this pregnancy came as a surprise to him.
 He apparently decided that he did not want another child—in his mind, one was enough of a burden—and he began to resent Kemp and the unborn child.